Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 What is the difference between a desktop and hybrid appraisal?

 A desktop appraisal relies solely on existing data and records with no property visit.
-A hybrid appraisal includes a third-party interior and exterior data collection that the appraiser then reviews.
+A hybrid appraisal includes a third-party interior and exterior data collection that the appraiser then reviews, making it a stronger option for properties where condition and unique features play a larger role in value.

 Final Thoughts

-Please consider sharing: Desktop Appraisal vs In-Person Appraisal in Wellington FL
+Please consider sharing: Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 Michelle Gibson is a Wellington Realtor with Hansen Real Estate Group Inc. who has been helping buyers and sellers throughout Wellington and Palm Beach County since 2001.
 She provides straightforward guidance on pricing, preparation, and what can affect home value before an appraisal.